 As you can guess from the title of the exhibit, the USS Tang did not make it intact through the war.
 Neither did most of its crew.
 You get to see if your crew member made it through the battle at the end of the exhibit.
 (Spoiler!
 Most of the crew did not survive.)

 Final Mission is the most depressing interactive exhibit at a museum I have ever seen.
-I can only imagine that the purpose is to bring us closer to an awareness of our own mortality.
-Two thumbs up!
+I can only imagine that the purpose is to bring us closer to an awareness of our own mortality, which is an impressive feat for any museum exhibit.
+So I say, two thumbs up!
 Highly recommended.

 Evening: Commander’s Palace